abhilash-babu-idnow/notes/pytest_notes.md

 * Command line option --pdb will open a pdb debugging session at the point of failure.
 * Code coverage can be determined using the plugin *pytest-cov* for *coverage.py*
 * mock package is shipped as part of the python standard library as unittest-mock.
 The plugin *pytest-mock* can be used.
+* tox is a command line tool that allows you to run complete suite of tests in multiple environments.
+All the configuration needed for tox will gointo the file tox.ini
+* Jenkins CI - automating your automated tests. following plugins might be useful ** build-name-setter - sets the display name of the build ** Test Results Analyzer Plugin - shows the history of test execution results in a tabular or graphical format.
+* unittest -
+    ** pytest markers can be  used on unittest test cases ** beware of the setup and teardown function of test cases that are shared between pytest and unittest.
+    ** cannot use parameterized fixtures with unittest.